 My name is Leah Klassen.
-Manitoba born and bred – I grew up in the small towns of Elm Creek and Morden, completed my undergraduate degree in Brandon and then moved to Winnipeg to attend law school.
-After graduating, I spent 6 months working at the National Office for Pro Bono Students Canada in Toronto.
-I then returned to Winnipeg to article at the Legal Help Centre.
-I became passionate about finding ways to increase access to legal services.
+I am Manitoba born and bred - I grew up in the small towns of Elm Creek and Morden, completed my undergraduate degree in Brandon and then moved to Winnipeg to attend law school.
+After graduating from Robson Hall, I articled at the Legal Help Centre and became passionate about finding ways to increase access to legal services.